 Mindy Simmons.
 She has Homer's personality in the body of an attractive woman.
 And she rides a motorcycle to work.

 Fin from Stoked.
 She doesn't do 'girly'.
-In "Heartbreak Hotel", she easily out-machoes all of the guys during their 'Manly Dude' weekend, to the point that the guys are not so much emasculated as they are terrified for their lives.
+In "Heartbreak Hotel", she easily out-machoes all of the guys during their 'Manly Dude' weekend, to the point that the guys have gone beyond the point of being emasculated and start being scared that she's going to get them all killed.
 Hilariously, to make her go away, they give her a taste of her own medicine.
 They know they can't be manlier than she is, but they can be girlier, so they start drinking tea, knitting, and gossiping.
 Given that she wanted to come on the Manly Dude Weekend specifically to get away from the girls and such behaviour, she gets fed up with them pretty quickly.

 Billie Holiday was known for often being even more fond of drinking, brawling, gambling, and sex than the bands she toured with; in fact, she won so much money in dice rolls when touring with Dizzy Gillespie's band that she actually had to buy Christmas gifts for the families of the losers.